-As the former principal violist of the Ottawa Symphony Orchestra, Alisa has taken many solo opportunities within Ottawa and its orchestra, such as appearing as soloist with the Ottawa Symphony premiering Harry Stafylakis’s “Singularity” for 3D printed solo instruments.
-In December 2018 Alisa appeared as guest soloist with the National Arts Centre Orchestra as a result of winning the first prize at the National Arts Centre Bursary Competition.
-Recently, Alisa played a successful audition for the Calgary Philharmonic Orchestra and is excited to be joining their viola section in their 2019/2020 season.
+As the former principal violist of the Ottawa Symphony Orchestra, Klebanov has taken many solo opportunities within Ottawa and its orchestra, such as appearing as soloist with the Ottawa Symphony premiering Harry Stafylakis’s “Singularity” for 3D printed solo instruments.
+In December 2018, she appeared as guest soloist with the National Arts Centre Orchestra as a result of winning the first prize at the National Arts Centre Bursary Competition.
+Following a successful audition, Klebanov joined the Calgary Philharmonic Orchestra’s viola section in the 2019/2020 Season.

-As a passionate collaborator, Alisa has performed in many chamber music concerts.
+As a passionate collaborator, Klebanov has performed in many chamber music concerts.
 This led to collaborations with internationally acclaimed musicians including Robert McDuffie, Yehonatan Berick, Joel Quarrington, Jessica Linnebach, Paul Marleyn, etc.

-In the spring of 2019, Alisa completed her undergraduate studies in her home town at the University of Ottawa, majoring in violin and viola studying with Yehonatan Berick and Michael van der Sloot.
-As a result of winning the concerto competition at her alma mater, Alisa will return to perform with the University of Ottawa Orchestra in October 2019.
-Alisa’s hobbies include cooking, exploring new places, and most of all, wine tasting.
+In the spring of 2019, she completed her undergraduate studies in her home town at the University of Ottawa, majoring in violin and viola studying with Yehonatan Berick and Michael van der Sloot.
+As a result of winning the concerto competition at her alma mater, she returned to perform with the University of Ottawa Orchestra in October 2019.
+Her hobbies include cooking, exploring new places, and most of all, wine tasting.